Frequently Asked Questions (FAQs)

 We support racial justice work that:

-- Decreases regressive policies aimed at disenfranchising BIPOC communities and limiting political participation
+- Decreases regressive policies aimed at disenfranchising BIPOC communities and limiting civic participation

 - Fosters leadership development for public servants including advocates and elected officials